 - Read a variety of poems out loud.
 Reading a poem out loud brings it to life.
 Students will begin to understand and notice different rhythms, rhymes, and feelings represented, as well as understand how the language creates an image or mood.
 The poem should be read in a natural voice, and the teacher can highlight the fact that you do not always stop at the end of each line, but instead use the poem's punctuation as a cue to where the pauses should be.

 - Be sure to include some poems written for kids and young adults.
 Children's poetry can be so much fun, and it also gives students a chance to talk about important ideas and feelings.
-For younger readers, you may want to introduce them to Jack Prelutsky (the first Children's Poet Laureate), Shel Silverstein, or Nikki Giovanni.
-If you're looking for poets whose work that might resonate with ELLs, check out Francisco X. Alarcón, Pat Mora, and Janet Wong.
-Older students may appreciate the work of poets such as Nikki Grimes and Billy Collins, as well as these video interviews with poets from PBS Teachers.
+Share the work of poets such as Juan Felipe Herrera, Francisco X. Alarcón, Pat Mora, Naomi Shihab Nye, Rene Saldana, Jr., Janet Wong, Margarita Engle, Nikki Grimes, and Nikki Giovanni, as well as these video interviews with poets from PBS Teachers.

 - Discuss the vocabulary used in different poems.
 Poems offer a wonderful opportunity to teach new vocabulary related to a topic or idea, as well as a chance to think about language.
 Why did the poet choose a certain word?
 How does that word make you feel?
 What kind of sound does the word convey?
 Students may want to pick a word or phrase that is meaningful from a poem and write it on a "poetic word" wall — sort of a graffiti wall of sentiments.
 Students can continue to add to the wall as they discover new items, or even as they write their own poems.
 Another idea is to use a bubble Thinking Map®.
 Students working in pairs take a word of interest from a poem and place it in the center bubble.
 They then fill in as many bubbles around the word with as they can with synonyms or related words.
 For example, if the word is "longing," students may write words in other bubbles such as, "missing, nostalgic, sorrow, homesick, desire, etc." Students can discuss how the poem would be different if one of the other words had been used.
 Pairs can share their word lists with other students and ask questions about new words they learn.